samjones00/docs/docs/ormlite/apis/update.md

 title: OrmLite UPDATE APIs
 ---

-To see the behaviour of the different APIs, all examples uses the following model:
+To see the behaviour of the different APIs, the examples below uses the following data models:

 ```csharp
 public class Person